vagonpidarasov/curriculum-vitae/src/repositories/README.md

 This way a module gets decoupled from a particular repository configuration (apiKey etc).

-Also for the sake of unit testing a mock implementation of a repo can be used.
+Also for the sake of unit testing a mock or stub implementation of a repo can be used.

 Try to keep a repository as much stateless as possible, meaning it should not rely on its internal state when managing data.